 To properly diagnose a patient, Dr. Zadeh will examine the gums first, checking for tenderness, bleeding, swelling, firmness, recession, and/or pockets.
 He will then examine teeth for movement or sensitivity.
 Finally, he will take an x-ray to see if your jawbone or the portions of the teeth that lie beneath the gums have been affected.
 If it is determined that you do have periodontal disease, Dr. Zadeh will discuss with you the severity and progression of the disease, and your options for treatment.

 While periodontal disease is very treatable, the best way to avoid gum surgery is to prevent gum disease before it happens.
 This includes all the normal activities associated with proper dental hygiene—brushing at least twice a day, flossing daily, and visiting the dentist at least twice a year (if not three or four times!).
 However, there are other things that we can do in order to keep our gums and teeth healthy.

-First, smoking is be bad for your lungs and is no friend to your mouth.
-Someone who smokes is five to ten times more likely to develop gum disease than non-smokers, and those who smoke have a lower chance of success after gum surgery.
+Smokers are five to ten times more likely to develop gum disease than non-smokers, and those who smoke have a lower chance of success after gum surgery.
 In addition to contributing to gum disease, smoking can result in severe discoloration of your teeth.